 Choose from a range of on- and off-campus accommodation options for UNSW Sydney international students.
 Places fill fast, so make sure you apply as soon as possible.
 If you are looking for a private sharing arrangement, it’s best to do so after you arrive.
 It may take two to three weeks to find a place.

 Enjoy the relaxed village atmosphere of UNSW’s campus in Sydney’s leafy Eastern Suburbs, close to stunning beaches and parks.
 Find out more about Life at UNSW.

 We have a reputation for being one of Australia’s friendliest universities.
 Our societies and social clubs as well as our extensive support services will help you feel at home and make friends easily.
-We have it covered – including your airport pickup, partnering you with a peer or cultural mentor and a range of events organised by our Student Development International team.
+We have it covered – including your airport pickup, partnering you with a peer or cultural mentor and a range of events organised by our International Student Experience Unit (ISEU).